-In fact, a successful software outsourcing strategy will reduce time-to-market, access to world-class technology, and cost-savings for your company.
+A successful software outsourcing strategy will reduce time-to-market, access to world-class technology, and cost-savings for your company.
 Despite that, an outsourcing strategy without carefully defined business objectives can lead to higher IT costs.
 Moreover, unfocused outsource software support can waste resources or even cause a loss for the business.
-And this is a guide step-by-step to learn how to do software outsourcing safely and effectively!
+This is a guide step-by-step to learn how to do software outsourcing safely and effectively!

 1. Set out your goals